julian-molina/Documentation/docs/pages/suite/suite-design-space-workspace-and-data-structures.md

 ---
-title:  "Designer, Workspace, and Data Structures"
+title:  "Design Space, Workspace, and Data Structures"
 summary: "The workspace, nodes, structures of nodes and their parent-offspring relationships are the overarching concepts arranging all information handled by the system."
 sidebar: suite_sidebar
-permalink: suite-designer-workspace-and-data-structures.html
+permalink: suite-design-space-workspace-and-data-structures.html
 ---

 Superalgos handles numerous concepts encompassing fields such as market information, trading strategies, visualization features, workflows, technical resources, and many more.

 All of these concepts are structured so that users may use them intuitively.
 Learning the Superalgos conceptual framework is the first step in that direction.

-## Designer
+## Design Space

-**{{site.data.concepts.designer}}**
+**{{site.data.concepts.design_space}}**

-In practical terms, the designer is the portion of the system you access when you pull up the sliding panel, hiding the charts in the process.
+In practical terms, the design space is the portion of the system you access when you pull up the sliding panel, hiding the charts in the process.

 ## Workspace